 The Men’s Clinic at UCLA is a world leader in Peyronie’s Disease (PyD) management and research.
 Dr. Jesse Mills was a principal investigator in the Phase III clinical trial to achieve FDA approval for collagenase clostridium histolyticum (Xiaflex.), an injectable medication used to treat Peyronie’s disease.
 Since that time, Dr. Mills continues to be a world expert in administering Xiaflex and trains physicians form all over the world on how to effectively administer the drug.

 Peyronie’s disease is an abnormal bend of the penis occurring during an erection.
 The bend develops by plaque accumulating in an area of tissue on the penis.
 It is estimated that Peyronie’s disease occurs in approximately 1 – 5 percent of men.

-Severity of Peyronie’s depends on how bothered a man is by this condition.
+Severity of Peyronie’s disease depends on how bothered a man is by this condition.
 Some men have a bend of over 90 degrees and are unable to penetrate their partner.
-Some men have a much less severe bend, but are so bothered by the changed appearance of their penis that they avoid sex.
+Some men have a much less severe bend, but are so bothered by the change in appearance of their penis that they avoid sex.
 If they don’t have a partner, they hesitate to find one, afraid to divulge their condition.

-More about Peyronie’s Disease treatment options >
+More about Peyronie’s Disease treatment options at UCLA >

-Board-certified urologists staff The Men’s Clinic at UCLA and you can be assured you are getting an experienced physician performing your evaluation and procedure in a relaxed and comfortable environment.
 For more information and to schedule an appointment, please call the UCLA Urology Appointment line at (310) 794-7700.